-1. Switch the main battery switch in the main salon bunk

-2. Switch the DC main circuit breaker at battery switch panel to ON.

-3. Switch on relevant breakers at the MDP.
+- 1. Switch the main battery switch in the chart table seat. - 2.
+Switch the DC main circuit breaker at battery switch panel to ON. - 3.
+Switch on relevant breakers at the MDP.

 Note: Always switch circuit breakers off when you leave your boat unattended.